-This Official Statement provides certain information in connection with the issuance by Harris County Municipal Utility District No. 374 (the "District") of its \$2,905,000 Unlimited Tax Refunding Bonds, Series 2014 (the "Bonds").
+This Official Statement provides certain information in connection with the issuance by Harris County Municipal Utility District No. 374 (the "District") of its \$2,980,000 Unlimited Tax Refunding Bonds, Series 2015 (the "Bonds").

-The Bonds are issued pursuant to a resolution adopted by the Board of Directors of the District on May 8, 2014, and a pricing certificate to be executed by the authorized representative designated in the resolution (the resolution and pricing certificate are collectively referred to herein as the "Bond Resolution"), the Constitution and general laws of the State of Texas (the "State") including Chapters 49 and 54 of the Texas Water Code, as amended, and Chapter 1207, Texas Government Code, as amended.
+The Bonds are issued pursuant to a resolution adopted by the Board of Directors of the District on March 12, 2015, and a pricing certificate to be executed by the authorized representative designated in the resolution (the resolution and pricing certificate are collectively referred to herein as the "Bond Resolution"), the Constitution and general laws of the State of Texas (the "State") including Chapters 49 and 54 of the Texas Water Code, as amended, and Chapter 1207, Texas Government Code, as amended, and the City of Houston Ordinance No. 97-416.